bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 ### 8.2 Achieve <a href="#top">&#8593;</a><br>

 **(i) Deliver what is ready**<br>
 How long have completed features been waiting to be put into production?
 The objective is to discover the prioritization by the value and to favour the finished work.
+Never postpone a product delivery, this is the reason why CI (Continuous Integration) exists!

 **It highlights the importance of "Lead Time"**<br>
 The "Lead Time" is actually the time that elapses between the beginning of a process and its end.
-It corresponds for example, the time that will take a development team to deliver a new feature on an application.
+It corresponds for example, the time that will take to a development team to deliver a new feature on an application.

-It is a very good metric on organization efficiency for a team.
-This aspect can be improved by numerous optimization searches in order to respond as quickly as possible to external or internal requests e.g pizzeria story.
+**It is a very good metric on organization efficiency for a team.
+This aspect can be improved by numerous optimization searches in order to respond as quickly as possible to external or internal requests e.g pizzeria story.**

 <a id="agile_8_3"></a>
 ### 8.3 Learn <a href="#top">&#8593;</a><br>